 2. Cut the salmon into blocks of around 1.5 x 1.5 cm.
 Prepare the marinade by mixing all the ingredients together and then mix this with the salmon.

 3. Cut the cucumber into blocks and the red cabbage into thin strips.
 Boil the edamame (pods and all) and then remove the pods. (if possible, buy the edamame loose to eliminate this extra step).
 Slice the avocado and radishes, and then slice the spring onion, lamb’s lettuce and (if applicable) the green pepper into rings.

 4. Prepare the spicy dressing by mixing all of the ingredients thoroughly in a pot with a lid.

-5. Divide the rice into the bowls, then all the other ingredients.
-Garnish with the rings of spring onion, green pepper and sesame seeds.
+5. Divide the rice into the bowls, then add all the other ingredients.
+Garnish with the spring onion, green pepper and sesame seeds.
 Serve the dressing on the side.